 But in the spring of 1789, the jury convicted him and he was ordered executed.

-Fortunately for Foster, Massachusetts’ Governor John Hancock didn’t like the idea of executing men unless they were a menace to the population.
-It was an era when many of the laws of the Puritans – who were notorious for their harsh penalties – were being frowned upon and undone.
+Fortunately for Foster, Massachusetts Gov. John Hancock didn’t like the idea of executing men unless they menaced the population.
+It was an era when many of the laws of the Puritans – notorious for their harsh penalties – were frowned upon and undone.

 Hancock had famously pardoned the participants of Shay’s Rebellion.
-And Foster granted a full and unconditional pardon for Foster.
+And he granted a full and unconditional pardon for Foster.
 Hancock noted that Foster lacked malice in his actions, though he lamented the misguided tradition of ending musters with unruly salutes fired in the air.